th0rgall/toggl-notify/README.md

 1. A stream of ticks of the currently active Toggl timer (per second)

-2. A stream of input changes (the notify me after field)
+2. A stream of input changes (the "notify me after" field)

 These are then combined using rxjs magic and will ask the background script to send notifications when necessary.